City of Madison Election Security

 The City of Madison has a paper-based voting system with a paper trail.

-The Dane County Clerk’s Office programs our election equipment.
+The Dane County Clerk’s Office designs our ballots and programs our election equipment.
 Programing is never outsourced.
-The County Clerk programs the memory devices for Election Day using a computer in the County Clerk’s Office that is never connected to the internet or a computer network.
+The County Clerk programs the memory devices for Election Day using a computer in the County Clerk’s Office.
+This standalone computer is in a locked, secured room and is only used for ballot design and election coding.

 Prior to Election Day, the City Clerk’s Office tests the County Clerk’s programming at the public test of election equipment.
-The City Clerk’s Office verifies that the election equipment will accurately count votes on Election Day.
+The City Clerk’s Office verifies that the ExpressVotes will accurately mark ballots, and that the DS200 tabulators will accurately count votes on Election Day.
 The public is welcome to watch the public test.
-The public test of election equipment for the August 14 Primary begins on Saturday, August 4.

-When City Clerk’s Office personnel test each tabulator for proper vote tabulation, they secure each machine with tamper-evident seals bearing unique serial numbers.
-The programed memory stick in each machine cannot be accessed without removing the tamper-evident seal.
-Likewise, ballots cannot be accessed without removing a tamper-evident seal.
+Once City Clerk’s Office completes the test of each tabulator for proper vote tabulation, they secure each machine with tamper-evident seals bearing unique serial numbers.
+The programed memory stick in each machine cannot be accessed without breaking the tamper-evident seal.
+Likewise, ballots cannot be accessed without breaking a tamper-evident seal.

 Election results are not official until certified by the Board of Canvassers.